pchinjr/serverless-file-upload/readme.md

 # Terraform
 Terraform is an open-source infrastructure as code tool that allows you to define and provision infrastructure resources across multiple cloud providers.
 It uses a declarative language to describe the desired state of your infrastructure and automatically manages the creation, modification, and deletion of resources to achieve that state. `main.tf` is the complete resource manifest.

+# Architect
+Architect is an open-source framework for serverless applications.
+It uses a terse manifest called `.arc` file to declare your resources.
+It deploys CloudFormation stacks so you can eject from Architect to native CloudFormation at any time.

 # General Architecture
 This project implements a serverless file upload system using three different frameworks: SAM (Serverless Application Model), CDK (Cloud Development Kit), and Terraform.
 Despite the differences in the tools used, the general architecture remains the same across all implementations.